-In a video produced by The Sun, the part-time burlesque dancer says she wears the custom-made garment an average of 22 to 23 hours a day, including when she sleeps.
-She only removes it to bathe.
-Orton eats six small meals a day to prevent her stomach from bloating.
+In a video produced by The Sun, the part-time burlesque dancer says she wears the custom-made garment an average of 22 and 23 hours a day, including when she sleeps.
+She only removes it to bathe and eats six small meals a day to keep her stomach from bloating.

 While Orton claims her extreme fashion regime isn't harming her body, she acknowledges she gets x-rays twice a year to assess her spine and ribcage.
-"My ribs have moved closer together, so the doctor checks my spine to make sure it hasn't moved out of line or fractured.," she says.
+"My insides move around a lot," she says.
+"So the doctor checks that my organs aren't being damaged."
 In the video, red welts are clearly visible on her back when she loosens the laces.

 Orton tells the Mail that her mother, Gini Greer, provided her with her first corset when she was only 14 years old.
 She now owns 78 corsets valued at more than $25,000.
 "I was a bit chubby and wanted a corset to make me look slimmer."
 Two years later, she developed anorexia and her weight dropped from about 120 to 84 pounds.
-After about a year, she recovered from her eating disorder.
+She says that she realized that she wasn't achieving the "Jessica Rabbit" look she craved through banishing food and, after about a year, recovered from her eating disorder.